General Gig Harbor Real Estate FAQs

 I know that is not the exciting answer.
 Touring homes is fun.
 Pre-approval involves paperwork and a conversation about your finances with a lender.
 But here is why it has to come first.
 Without a pre-approval letter you cannot make an offer, and in the Gig Harbor market well-priced homes move fast.
 If you fall in love with a property before you know what you can actually spend, you are setting yourself up for disappointment at best and a missed opportunity at worst.

-Pre-approval also does something equally important: it clarifies your actual budget rather than your estimated budget.
-Those two numbers are frequently different, and knowing the real one shapes every decision that follows, which neighborhoods to focus on, what price range makes sense, and whether your timeline is realistic.
+Pre-approval also clarifies your actual budget rather than your estimated budget.
+Those two numbers are frequently different, and knowing the real one shapes every decision that follows -- which neighborhoods to focus on, what price range makes sense, and whether your timeline is realistic.

 For right-sizing homeowners who are selling and buying simultaneously, this conversation gets more nuanced because your purchasing power is often tied to your sale proceeds.
 That is exactly the kind of sequencing conversation we have early so your strategy is built on accurate numbers from the start.